SpectralVectors/sasse-docs/index.md

+# The SASSE Library

+Stylized Assets

-# Stylized Assets, Spectral Shaders & Effects
+Spectral Shaders

+and Effects

-SASSE is an Asset Library for Blender/
+SASSE is a Toon, Anime, NPR Asset Library for Blender 4+